+Title Page Officer Level Evaluation Form 1 of 3

+Perfo rmance Review

+Ra ank/Name: Review Period:

-- 1. Major areas of attention or objectives
+1. Major areas of attention or objectives

-- 2. Results vs. major areas of attention or objectives:
+2. Results vs. major areas of attention or objectives:

-- 3. Performance Traits:
+3. Performance Traits:

-Time Management/Planning-Extent, to which the employee uses time effectively, organizes work, sets priorities and maintains an efficient workflow and the ability to organize and coordinate successful internal and external meetings The ability to foresee needed accomplishments, to set realistic goals and objectives, organize resources and schedule the efforts of others to achieve them.
+Time Management/Planning -Extent, to which the employee uses effectively, organizes work, sets priorities and maintains an efficient and the ability to organize and coordinate successful internal and extended accomplishments, to set real objectives, organize resources and schedule the efforts of others to a t workflow ternal istic goals and

+Exceeds Expectations Needs Improver nent

+Comments:

-Organizational Relationships/Teamwork-The ability to interact harmoniously and productively with people in the immediate work group, and the entire organization.
-The ability to create a cohesive and productive work unit, under widely varying situations and circumstances (including stressful ones), shows patience in the face of demands, and is able and willing to assist with crisis situations.
-Employee adapts to changes in procedures and assignment which is organized around clear roles, purpose and goals, and the ability to foster a cooperative climate.
+Organizational Relationships/Teamwork-The ability to interact he and productively with people in the immediate work group, and the organization.
+The ability to create a cohesive and productive work widely varying situations and circumstances (including stressful one patience in the face of demands, and is able and willing to assist with situations.
+Employee adapts to changes in procedures and assignme organized around clear roles, purpose and goals, and the ability to for cooperative climate. entire unit, under es), shows th crisis nt which is

+Exceeds Expectations Needs Improver ment

+Comments:

+Title

+Officer Level Evaluation Form

-Problem Solving/Decision Making-Evaluating information and comparing alternatives leading to sound decisions.
+Problem Solving/Decision Making- Evaluating information and comparing alternatives leading to sound decisions.
 Showing timeliness and conviction in making recommendations and decisions

+Exceeds Expectations Needs Improvement

+Comments:

-Performance Standards/Feedback-The ability to set and communicate performance standards to employees; the ability to evaluate employees based on measurable behavior or results; the ability to give ongoing performance feedback and formal performance appraisals
+Performance Standards/Feedback -The ability to set and communicate performance standards to employees; the ability to evaluate employees based on measurable behavior or results; the ability to give ongoing performance feedback and formal performance appraisals

+Exceeds Expectations Needs Improvement

+Comments:

-Technical Expertise-The ability to thoroughly understand the purpose, general tasks, knowledge and skill requirements of the jobs being supervised.
+Technical Expertise -The ability to thoroughly understand the purpose, general tasks, knowledge and skill requirements of the jobs being supervised.
 The ability to communicate technical information and to provide training in technical areas supervised.

+Exceeds Expectations Needs Improvement

+Comments:

-Administration/ Written Communications - The ability to use accurate methods of measurement and control with ongoing areas of accountability, and the ability to monitor and make changes accordingly, follow up on problems, decisions, and the ability to keep one's own areas of responsibility functioning smoothly over extended periods of time.
+Title Page Officer Level Evaluation Form 3 of 3 Administration/ Written Communications - The ability to use accurate methods of measurement and control with ongoing areas of accountability, and the ability to monitor and make changes accordingly, follow up on problems, decisions, and the ability to keep one's own areas of responsibility functioning smoothly over extended periods of time.
 The composition of methods and control that include but not limited to reports, emails, proposals, and other documents, use the principles of writing.

-Exceeds Expectations \\\\ Needs Improvement \\\\ Comments:

-Presentation Skills/Public Contact-The transfer of information to make clear, informative and persuasive presentations and help between the organization and the public and/or other public entities, both in person and on the telephone.

-Summary of strengths:

-Developmental needs for next year: Class 1 training needs: Class 2 training request: Class 3 training would be nice to attend:

-Major areas of attention or objectives for the next 12 months:

-Additional discussion items:
+Exceeds Expectations Meets Expectations Needs Improvement Comments: Presentation Skills/Public Contact-The transfer of information to make clear, informative and persuasive presentations and help between the organization and the public and/or other public entities, both in person and on the telephone.
+Exceeds Expectations Meets Expectations Needs Improvement Comments: Summary of strengths: Developmental needs for next year: Class 1 training needs: Class 2 training request: Class 3 training would be nice to attend: Major areas of attention or objectives for the next 12 months: Additional discussion items: Performance Review Conducted By: